Pool Care Guide

 02

 Algae becomes visible when conditions let spores already in the water overwhelm the sanitizer.
-Four openings are responsible for almost every bloom, and most real-world blooms come from more than one at once.
+Four openings are responsible for almost every bloom, and most real-world blooms come from more than one of these at once — which is why testing only chlorine rarely tells the full story.

 01 / Chlorine